canonical/charmed-magma/CONTRIBUTING.md

 ## Publishing

-Publishing is handled by github actions.
+Publishing is handled by GitHub actions.